medcomdk/dk-medcom-carecommunication/input/pagecontent/examples.md

 [4th message](Bundle-c0426e3e-978f-46e8-a366-a30f27854b0a.html)

 This is a forwarding of the 3rd message.
 Therefore is the Communication.identifier updated and the base64-encoded content from the attachment in the 2nd message is included.
 Additionally, is a Communciation.payload added with a reason for the forwarding.
-The topic is not forwarded.
+The user decides not to forward the topic, why it is not included in the CareCommunication.
 The activity in the Provenance instance is 'forward-message'.
 A new receiver organization is included.
 The sender organization does not include a name in Organization.name.

 ## 5th message - reply CareCommunication